 So what do you make when you don’t have “any” food in the house?

-In my course, Uncomplicated Kitchen, I share with my students a big fat list of 35 totally backup “pantry meals”.
+In my working parents’ weeknight resource, Uncomplicated Kitchen, I share with my students a big fat list of 35 totally backup “pantry meals”.
 In fact, it’s a huge part of an entire section of the method dedicated to getting recipes ideas on backup… so you don’t have to turn to the takeout menu when you’re tired and rushed.

 But even with that huge file of recipes, I still stumble upon MORE ways to clean out my cupboards with pantry meals made with minimal fuss and maximum flavor.